taylorcornwall766/weak/documentation/feature-list/feature_list.md

 ## 4. leaderboard CRUD:

 ### C -
-* all users can create a leaderboard with the following required fields: leaderboard type, private (boolean)
+* all users can create a leaderboard with the following required fields: leaderboard type, private (boolean) and name

 ### R -
 * all users can view private = false leaderboards, and users who are added to private leaderboards can view them